 Many of the deep drillings in Greenland have been made as collaborations between Denmark, US and other nations.
 We have a proud record of very efficient and successful projects.
 Part of our tradition is to bring science and scientists to the field camp.
-Many analyses are performed at the field camp on the fresh ice core and in a clean environment.
+Many measurements are performed on the fresh ice core in the field camp in a clean environment.
 At NEEM 270 individuals spent 12,500 man days in camp and we take pride in the man day distribution: 52 % young scientists, 26 % senior scientists and only 22 % logistics.
 The projects not only produced a deep ice core, but also provided education for young researchers and enhanced international collaboration.

 We believe that the EGRIP project will give unique knowledge of the flow of the very important and unknown ice streams which will lead to improved predictions of sea level rise.
-The deep ice core drilling should be followed by additional studies of the NEGIS ice stream, and at the moment the research vessel Polarstern from AWI has a program planned in the ocean in front of the ice streams in 2015-2016 and the Penn State University research group is planning seismic work on the whole NEGIS ice stream and especially the onset zone of the ice stream in the center of the Greenland ice sheet to understand why the ice stream is here.
-We will work towards bringing further projects to the NEGIS ice stream and an EGRIP ice camp with infrastructure and an airfield for ski planes opens the gateway for additional projects.
+The deep ice core drilling should be followed by additional studies of the NEGIS ice stream, and at the moment the research vessel Polarstern from AWI has a program planned in the ocean in front of the ice stream and in 2018 AWI also has an airborne radar campaign planned.
+Penn State University research group is planning seismic work on the whole NEGIS ice stream and especially the onset zone of the ice stream in the center of the Greenland ice sheet to understand why the ice stream is here.
+We will work towards bringing further projects to the NEGIS ice stream and the EGRIP ice camp with infrastructure and airfield for ski planes opens the gateway for additional projects.